Rayyan-Oumlil/WayfairExternship/docs/project5/README.md

 Especially in the "Reflections" and "Future Improvements" sections, use your own insights from the project.

+**Automation Option:**
+- See [Presentation Automation Guide](./PRESENTATION_AUTOMATION.md) for using Google Apps Script and Gemini API to automate slide creation
+- Scripts available for programmatic slide generation with JavaScript

 **Status:** ⏳ Not started

 ## Integration Architecture